A Lightcone Embedding of the Twin Building of a Hyperbolic Kac-Moody Group: Special results for the twin building in rank 2

-We impose the additional conditions that $a>1$ and $b>1$ because otherwise the real root groups $U_i$ defined below may not be abelian (see \cite{Morita88,CMS15}).

-Rank $2$ hyperbolic Kac-Moody algebras were studied intensively by Lepowsky and Moody~\cite{LepowskyMoody79}, by Feingold~\cite{Feingold80} for the ``Fibonacci hyperbolic" ($a=b=3$), and by Kang and Melville~\cite{KangMelville95}.
-In these rank 2 cases the hyperboloids $\ft_r$ for $r\neq 0$ are hyperbolas, and there is no topological distinction between ``one-sheeted" for $r > 0$ and ``two-sheeted" for $r < 0$, as there is in higher rank.
-In this section we will try to provide a detailed construction of the twin building, $\cB= \cB^+\cup \cB^-$, whose simplicial structure is a pair of trees related by a twin building involution, and give the apartment system and the action of the complex group $G_\C$ on each tree.
-We will also give an explicit description of the smaller apartment system and the action of the compact real form $K$, which will provide more details of the embedding of the building into the compact real form in this rank 2 case.
+Rank $2$ hyperbolic Kac--Moody algebras were studied intensively by Lepowsky and Moody~\cite{LepowskyMoody79}, by Feingold~\cite{Feingold80} for the ``Fibonacci hyperbolic'' ($a=b=3$), $\cF{\rm ib}$, by Kang and Melville~\cite{KangMelville95}, by Carbone, Kownacki, Murray and Srinivasan \cite{CKMS19} and by Andersen, Carbone and Penta \cite{ACP11}.
+Twin trees and their relationship to Kac--Moody groups of rank~2 are studied in~\cite{Tits96}.
+In these rank~2 cases the hyperboloids $\ft_r$ for $r\neq 0$ are hyperbolas, and there is no topological distinction between ``one-sheeted'' for $r > 0$ and ``two-sheeted'' for $r < 0$, as there is in higher rank.
+In this section we will provide a detailed construction of the twin building, $\cB= \big(\cB^+, \cB^-,\delta^*\big)$, whose simplicial structure is a pair of trees, each equipped with a~$W$-valued distance function, $W$-valued codistance function, and give the apartment system and the action of the complex group~$G_\C$ on each tree.
+We will also give an explicit description of the apartments in the $K$-orbit of the fundamental twin apartment, which will provide more details of the embedding of the twin building into the compact real form in this rank 2 case.
 In the next section we show how this allows the embedding of a spherical building at infinity.

 The eigenvalues of $A$ are $\lambda_{\pm}=2\pm \sqrt{ab}$ so $\lambda_+ > 0$ and $\lambda_- < 0$.
 This means that the signature of the bilinear form determined by $A$ on the split real Cartan subalgebra $\fh_\R$ is $(1,1)$.
-By Equation (\ref{equation:compactmetric}), the bilinear form on the compact real Cartan subalgebra $\ft=i\fh_\R$ also has signature $(1,1)$.
+By equation~(\ref{equation:compactmetric}), the bilinear form on the compact real Cartan subalgebra $\ft=i\fh_\R$ also has signature $(1,1)$.

 The Weyl group of $\fg$ is the infinite dihedral group